-Prepping shouldn’t be just something you do outside of your normal life.
+Being prepared isn’t just something you do outside of your normal life.
 You should try to combine it with the rest of your life as well.
-To give you an idea what I’m talking about, here’s how I set up my EDC gear (Every Day Carry) on my Harley SHTF motorcycle.
+To give you an idea what I’m talking about, here’s how I set up my EDC survival gear (Every Day Carry) on my Harley SHTF motorcycle.
+I also explain how I got it to look the way it does for $19.

 My bike started off as a 2006 Swift Lucky Strike (Basically a semi-custom bike using Harley parts).
 It had the basics that I was looking for like the fat gangster-white tires, 6-speed transmission and 1340cc Harley engine.
 It was also a rigid (hard-tail) frame.
 Not as comfortable as a Softail frame but I like the look better.
 I needed to upgrade it a bit though so it has a farther range and can hold more (any) stuff.